Skip to main content

 Only verified U.S. government organizations can register and operate a .gov domain

-For a fee, anyone can register a .com, .org, or .us domain. .Gov domains are different because they’re only available to U.S.-based government organizations, and they’re free.
+Anyone can register a .com, .org, or .us domain for a fee. .Gov domains are different because they’re only available to U.S.-based government organizations, and they’re free.

 Government organizations at all levels are eligible for .gov domains